alanhahn07/8650MinimumSpanningTreesProject/README.md

 # Minimum Spanning Trees using Kruskal’s Algorithm, with added heuristics Path Compression and Union by Rank

 This is a repository for my graduate 8650 Data Structures class project.
-Note that the Python code is written in a version of Python 2.

 The full write-up may be found by clicking 8650ProjectWriteUp.pdf above, or by clicking [here](https://github.com/alanhahn07/8650minimumspanningtree/blob/main/8650ProjectWriteUp.pdf).
 The slide presentation given at the end of the course may be found by clicking 8650ProjectPresentationPrintable.pdf above, or by clicking [here](https://github.com/alanhahn07/8650minimumspanningtree/blob/main/8650ProjectPresentationPrintable.pdf).

+## Running the Code using the Jupyter Notebook

+You may download 8650Project.ipynb along with the CSV file, soc-sign-bitcoinotc.csv, into the same folder, and simply run the jupyter notebook.

-## Running the Code
+## Running the Code using the terminal

+Note that this repository is being worked on.
+The project was originally written in a version of Python 2, and I am in the process of converting it to Python 3.
+At the moment, only the Jupyter Noteboook has been converted, while the .py files are in Python 2.

 The Python code may be found in the folder "Python and CSV Files" above, or by clickin [here](https://github.com/alanhahn07/8650minimumspanningtree/tree/main/Python%20and%20CSV%20Files).
 I recommend downloading the entire folder.

 The files UpdatedImplementation.py and NaiveImplementation.py are the two files that show the results of the two implementations; to run either in the command line, cd into the "Python and CSV Files" folder downloaded to your computer, then evaluate e.g. `python2 UpdatedImplementation.py` or `python2 NaiveImplementation.py` and view the output.

 The output for `python2 UpdatedImplementation.py` should look similar to the fowllowing: